Pelicans beat relocated Raptors 113-99; Van Gundy wins debut

 TAMPA, Fla.
+(AP) — The Toronto Raptors had their home floor shipped 1,300 miles when they relocated to Tampa for at least the start of the NBA season.
+Yet it was the New Orleans Pelicans who looked at home at Amalie Arena in the season opener for both teams.

-(AP) — JJ Redick converted a four-point play with just over a minute remaining and finished with 23 points, and Brandon Ingram led all scorers with 24 points as the New Orleans Pelicans rallied from an 11-point deficit and beat the relocated Toronto Raptors 113-99 on Wednesday night.
+JJ Redick converted a four-point play with just over a minute remaining and finished with 23 points, and Brandon Ingram led all scorers with 24 points as the Pelicans rallied from an 11-point deficit and beat the Raptors 113-99 on Wednesday night.

-Zion Williamson had a big second half for the Pelicans and finished with 15 points and 10 rebounds to help deliver new coach Stan Van Gundy a victory in his New Orleans debut.
+Zion Williamson had a big second half for the Pelicans and finished with 15 points and 10 rebounds.
+Eric Bledsoe and Steven Adams scored 18 and 16 points, respectively, in their first games with the Pelicans, who delivered new coach Stan Van Gundy a victory in his New Orleans debut.

+“I’d say that we fought very hard in a game that was very, very frustrating,” Van Gundy said.
+“We were turning the ball over, we were in foul trouble, not a lot was going right for us.
+We hung in there and kept fighting and then made enough plays and enough shots to pull away.”

 Pascal Siakam led the Raptors with 20 points.
-Kyle Lowry finished with 18 points and 10 assists in the opener for both teams.
+Kyle Lowry finished with 18 points and 10 assists.

 Because of the current Canadian restrictions on cross-border travel due to the coronavirus pandemic, the Raptors are scheduled to play their first 17 “home” games at Tampa’s Amalie Arena.
 The second half of the NBA’s schedule will be released later.